AI Contributor Weekly Summary: 25 February 2026

 Weekโ€™s goals (10 min)

 1. (Start) Roadmaps for all projects in GitHubGitHub GitHub is a website that offers online implementation of git repositories that can easily be shared, copied and modified by other developers.
 Public repositories are free to host, private repositories require a paid subscription.
-GitHub introduced the concept of the โ€˜pull requestโ€™ where code changes done in branches by contributors can be reviewed and discussed before being merged be the repository owner. https://github.com/
+GitHub introduced the concept of the โ€˜pull requestโ€™ where code changes done in branches by contributors can be reviewed and discussed before being merged by the repository owner. https://github.com/

 1. Abilities โ€“ James, Tammie : get roadmap out or pass out trying